 Conducting regular internal satisfaction survey is important, as all the companies labeled as “Great Places to Work” are identified based on employee feedback.
 Accolades help companies build trust about the genuineness about employment brand, as candidates want to see the award-winning tendencies of a company.
 It is important to post about the accolades on social media, for instance – The Bank of New York Mellon displays its accolades on its career website, dividing them into categories based on award types.
 The necessity of earning local awards alongside local and international awards is also addressed by the leading companies.
 Raytheon (ranked 44) has won multiple global as well as regional awards.
 It has headquarters in Massachusetts, where the Massachusetts Health Council recognized it for a healthy worksite.
 In the end, it is not all about winning awards but it is the contribution of the entire company in promoting the positive aspects of working in the company that matters the most.

 Corporate Social Responsibility (CSR) is a topmost priority for today’s candidates, as around two-thirds of the job seekers conduct research to unveil whether a particular company’s CSR claims are authentic or not.
 This number increases to more than three-quarters among those aged between 18 to 35 years old.
 Providing employees with paid time off in exchange for volunteering with local charities is a great sign of a company’s inclination to give back without expecting any direct return.
-Such gesture develops a sense of trust among current employees and increases retention rates.
+Accordingly, you can learn more about the average PTO statistics in the USA in your industry by doing some research online.
+Furthermore, such gestures develop a sense of trust among current employees and increase retention rates.
 A comparison between people who participated in CSR activities and those who did not demonstrate that people who participated were 32 percent less likely to leave their jobs compared to their counterparts.
 Environment programs can also play a huge role as 64 percent of millennials have been found to consider a company’s environmental and social commitments while deciding to work.

 Ethical business practices are a must to ensure the wellbeing of staff and boost productivity.
 Loyalty and trust are the two inevitable elements towards a company’s success and practicing ethical business confirm the prevalence of these two.
 In the era of technology and social media, the absence of ethical practices will surely lead to failure of the companies.
 Ethics training, like – educating the staff about business ethics, corporate governance, diversity, and inclusion, health and safety, harassment and bullying are essential in promoting ethical business practices within a company.